 Players can now claim prizes valued at between $2,000.01 and $24,999.99 at Regional Prize Payout locations, by mail or from home through the digital prize-claim process.

 GameSense Advisor Supports

-To make it easier for players to access resources that help gambling stay fun and safe during these challenging times, GameSense Advisors are now available via telephone at 1-866-815-0222, and online chat on PlayNow.com from 8 a.m. to 12 a.m.
+GameSense Advisors are also available via telephone at 1-866-815-0222, and online chat on PlayNow.com from 8 a.m. to 12 a.m.
 PST.